Abhi2955/blog-api/README.md

 2. **Custom Exception Handling**
    Custom exceptions, such as PostAlreadyExistsException and NotFoundException, are implemented to provide meaningful error messages and proper HTTP status codes (e.g., 404 for not found, 409 for conflict).
-3. **Interceptors For Authentication** introduce interceptors for authentication so unauthorized requests can be validated before hand.
+3. **Interceptors For Authentication** introduce interceptors for authentication so unauthorized requests can be validated beforehand.
+4. **Handle Multithreding**
+   use a mutex to take a lock on the object to avoid multithreading on read-write operations and insure atrocity on that.

 ## Assumptions
 1. **API Key Authentication:**